-The Company adopts a defined contribution plan in accordance with the Labor Pension Act of the R.O.C.
-According to the Act, the rate of contributions shall be no lower than 6% of each individual employee's monthly salaries.
-The Company has made monthly contributions of 6% of each individual employee's salaries or wages to employees' pension accounts.
+The Company and its domestic subsidiaries adopt a defined contribution plan in accordance with the Labor Pension Act of the R.O.C.
+According to the Act, the rate of contributions of the Company and its domestic subsidiaries shall be no lower than 6% of each individual employees' monthly salaries.
+The Company and its domestic subsidiaries have made monthly contributions of 6% of each individual employee's salaries or wages to employees' pension accounts.